1dv032/syllabus/lectures/part_2/01_docker_I/slides.md

 ![containers](./images/containers-and-vm-together.png)

-> Containers are an important technology that is not going away for a while
+> "Containers are an important technology that is not going away for a while"

 Note:
 separated process<br>